RMS Albania

-The RMS Albania was a steamship that served various owners.
+RMS Albania was a steamship that served various owners.
 She was launched on 3 February 1900 by Swan, Hunter & Wigham Richardson, Wallsend-on-Tyne as Consuelo for Thomas Wilson & Sons of Hull.
 She was sold in 1909 to Thomson Line and renamed Cairnrona.
+In 1912, the vessel was renamed Poleric and remained in service until 1929 and sold for scrap in 1930.